jwk99/GitHubUserApplication---compiled/README.md

 # GitHubUserApplication
 Program to browse user repos.
 ## Description
 This program is made in accordance with Allegro's internship requirements.
-It's purpose is to: list repositories and stars of chosen user, sum stars of all repositories owned by given user and to list languages used by user and count amount of bytes of code in these languages.
+It's purpose is to: list repositories and stars of chosen user, sum stars of all repositories owned by given user and to list languages used by user and count bytes of code in these languages.
 ## Getting started
 ### Dependencies
 - Java 14